- Brain and Spine Care

 How To Get an MRI-Guided Focused Ultrasound?

-MRI-guided focused ultrasounds are arranged on a referral basis.
-If you need a referral, schedule an appointment with one of our providers.
-Referring physicians are required to complete the form below.
+MRI-guided focused ultrasounds are arranged on a self-referral or provider referral basis.
+If you believe you meet the necessary qualifications request an appointment.
+If you are a referring physician, you are required to complete the form below.

 What to Expect During MRI-guided Focused Ultrasound